precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 Finally, all that's left to do is to place `HOME_HASH` wherever you want it to be in your layout and flash the new keymap onto your board.

+Note: since writing the guide, the ideas of this section have found their way into the official QMK docs: "[Intercepting Mod-Taps](https://docs.qmk.fm/#/mod_tap?id=intercepting-mod-taps)".

 ## Combined mod-taps on the lower row

 This tip is particularly useful if you use KMonad on a keyboard without N-key roll over which resort to blocking in order to prevent ghosting — QMK-compatible keyboards do not suffer from ghosting issues as they're mostly mechanical keyboards that use diodes.
 If that previous sentence sounded like technical gobbledegook to you, read through [this Deskthority wiki page](https://deskthority.net/wiki/Rollover,_blocking_and_ghosting) to learn more about what all those terms mean.